cantinilab/scPRINT/README.md

 It uses novel encoding and decoding of the cell expression profile and new pre-training methodologies to learn a cell model.

-scPRINT can be used to perform the following analyses:
+scPRINT can be used to perform the following analyses in a zero-shot mode:

 - __expression denoising__: increase the resolution of your scRNAseq data
 - __cell embedding__: generate a low-dimensional representation of your dataset
 - __label prediction__: predict the cell type, disease, sequencer, sex, and ethnicity of your cells
 - __gene network inference__: generate a gene network from any cell or cell cluster in your scRNAseq dataset

+It is a foundation model and can be fine-tuned to perform any other analysis

 [Read the manuscript!](https://www.biorxiv.org/content/10.1101/2024.07.29.605556v1) if you would like to know more about scPRINT.
 Have a look at some of my [X-plainers](https://twitter.com/jkobject).